JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/running.md

 You may wonder what to choose.
 Let's describe some differences that should help you decide.

 - Currently, headless mode is available **only on Linux** (or inside Docker) – we have a request to fix it: [PRJ-75](https://youtrack.jetbrains.com/issue/PRJ-75).
 On the other hand, GUI mode is available everywhere.
-- Headless mode doesn't require **Desktop Environment** nor **XServer** nor **virtual framebuffer** to be available on the device, while GUI mode in Linux obviously does.
-This makes Projector be able to run on headless machines such as servers in clouds.
+- Headless mode doesn't require **Desktop Environment** nor **X-Server** nor **virtual framebuffer** to be available on the device, while GUI mode in Linux obviously does.
+This makes Projector be able to run easily on headless machines such as servers in clouds.
 - Headless mode can adapt to the connected client machine better, especially when the client has different screen parameters (DPI, resolution).

-## installer
+## Installer

 Installer is a console application that allows to install, configure, and run JetBrains IDEs with Projector.
 Currently it works on Linux or in [WSL](https://docs.microsoft.com/windows/wsl/).
+BSD is supported too.
 The IDE will be run **headlessly**.

 You can find instructions in the corresponding repo: <https://github.com/JetBrains/projector-installer>.